-- Agreeing that you can repay a debt to us as installments
+- Agreeing that you can repay a debt to us in installments

-- Agreeing that you can pay future bills to us as installments
+- Agreeing that you can pay future bills to us in installments

 - Installing a prepayment meter at your property where it is safe and/or practical to do so

 - Arranging for payment directly from benefits through the Fuel Direct scheme if you are on certain means-tested benefits.

 - Agreeing that you can defer payment for a short period of time

 While we agree on a plan for you, it’s important that you keep sending us regular meter readings, so that we have an accurate record of how much energy you’ve used.
 Read our advice on how to read your meter if you’re unsure how to do this.

 It’s also important that you continue to make payments as regularly as you can, even if you cannot provide the full amount.
 This will help to avoid a large outstanding balance.